Letter to unitholders 2013

 Dear Valued Unitholder of Hektar REIT,

-Notwithstanding the uncertainties in the economic environment, Hektar REIT remains confident in its business model – owning and managing world class retail destinations for Malaysians.
+Hektar REIT remains confident in its business model – owning and managing world class retail destinations for Malaysians.
 The overall business fundamentals are still positive to support our business plan.
-The prolonged uncertainties of the external economies have not severely dampened the domestic retail industry in 2012.
-The Malaysia Retailers Association (MRA) reported that they are expecting the Malaysian retail sales to continue it's growth albeit at a slower pace of 6% compared to the 8% growth rate last year.
+The capital flight influenced by the tapering of the QE that had impacted Malaysia's stock market and the public-sector belt tightening measures by the government have not severely dampened the domestic retail industry in 2013.
+The Malaysia Retailers Association (MRA) recently reported that they were expecting the Malaysian retail sales to maintain its growth pattern of 6.2% compared to the 5.5% growth rate recorded in 2012.
+The association predicted that Malaysian consumers would face tougher challenges predicting a slower retail growth of 6.0% for 2014.
+The pressure on the consumers' purchasing power is expected to come from the electricity tariff hike, higher borrowing cost and general increase in prices of goods and services.

 Sustainable Financial Performance

-Hektar REIT's Total Assets have increased with the acquisition of the Kedah Malls and are now collectively valued at RM1.1 billion.
-As a result, Net Asset Value (NAV) has also increased to approximately RM1.49 per unit despite the increase in the number of units in circulation from the rights issue to part finance the acquisition of the Kedah Malls.
+Hektar REIT's assets have increased with the acquisition of the Kedah Malls and are now collectively valued at RM1.05 billion.
+As a result, Net Asset Value (NAV) has also increased to RM1.53 per unit despite the increases in the number of units in circulation from the rights issue to part finance the acquisition of the Kedah Malls.

 Fair Value Adjustment